Entanglement and thermalization in open fermion systems: Models

-\textbf{Chern insulator model:} The second model is a two-band tight-binding Hamiltonian in two dimensions which exhibits the physics of the quantum anomalous Hall effect.
-This model is called the Chern insulator model and was first studied in \cite{qi2006topological}.
+The second model is a two-band tight-binding Hamiltonian in two dimensions which exhibits the physics of the quantum anomalous Hall effect.
+This model is called the Chern insulator model and was first studied in Ref.~\cite{qi2006topological}.
 We consider two states of fermions at each lattice site, which can be interpreted as $s$ and $p$ orbitals.
 The Hamiltonian in momentum space $\mathbf{k}=(k_x,k_y)$ is given by

 where $\epsilon(\mathbf{k})$ and $h(\mathbf{k})$ are $2\times 2$ Hermitian matrices defined as